hyperagon/hyperagon.github.io/content/posts/2026-08-04/index.md

 That's better, note that only the month was wrong, these pictures were taken in the 3rd and 4th day perspectively.

-If you pr4frre, use the tool to get the date without needing shell commands: `get_datetime`.
+If you prefere, use the tool that only gets the date/time: `get_datetime`.